Sumiko Hennessy

 Sumiko Tanaka Hennessy (born November 8, 1937) is an American social worker, trauma therapist, academic, and activist for the Asian-American community in Denver, Colorado.
-Born in Yokohama, Japan, she earned her Master of Social Work degree at Fordham Graduate School of Social Service and her doctorate at the University of Denver.
-She was a founding board member and later executive director of the Asian Pacific Development Center, which provides mental health services, counseling, education, and youth activities for the Asian immigrant community in the Denver metropolitan area.
+Born in Yokohama, Japan, she was a founding board member and later executive director of the Asian Pacific Development Center.
 In 2000 she helped inaugurate the Tokyo University of Social Welfare and is presently a professor emeritus of that institution.
 In 2004 she and her husband founded Crossroads for Social Work, LLC, a training program for mental health professionals in Japan and the United States.
 The recipient of numerous awards, she was inducted into the Colorado Women's Hall of Fame in 1989.

 Early life and education

 Sumiko Tanaka was born in Yokohama, Japan, on November 8, 1937.
-She studied French at an Alliance Francaise school with an eye to pursuing a diplomatic career.
+She studied French at an Alliance française school with an eye to pursuing a diplomatic career.
 She next enrolled at the Tokyo University of Foreign Studies, but upon learning that as a woman, she would never qualify to be an ambassador for Japan, she switched her career plans to social work.
 She earned her bachelor's degree in French, and then studied as a scholarship student at a Belgian school of social work in 1960.
-In 1961 she received a scholarship to study at the Fordham Graduate School of Social Service in New York, completing her Master of Social Work degree in 1963.
+In 1961 she received a scholarship to study at the Fordham Graduate School of Social Service in New York, completing her Master of Social Work degree in 1963 and her doctorate at the University of Denver.